Rosiglitazone (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart or blood vessel disease, heart failure, or a history of a heart attack.
-Tell your doctor if you have liver disease, edema (fluid retention or swelling), macular edema (swelling of the back of the eye), or fragile bones (especially women).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart failure, heart problems, or you had a heart attack.
+Tell your doctor if you have liver disease, edema (fluid retention or swelling), or macular edema.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing